 All of these requirements are met by the CSU-sponsored policy with Aetna, through Wells Fargo Student Insurance Division.
 You may purchase their policy at their web site.

 Wells Fargo Student Insurance Division will automatically notify the SFSU Registrar to release the insurance hold upon purchase.

 If you elect not to purchase the CSU-sponsored policy through Wells Fargo Student Insurance Division, please review these requirements carefully with your insurance provider.

-The Registrar needs your insurance company to provide you with a written confirmation or affadavit that the policy meets all of the requirements listed above.
+The Registrar needs your insurance company to provide you with a written confirmation or affidavit that the policy meets all of the requirements listed above.

-If the insurance company or broker does not provide you with written confirmation or an affadavit you may be wasting your money on a policy that is noncompliant.
+If the insurance company or broker does not provide you with written confirmation or an affidavit you may be wasting your money on a policy that is noncompliant.